Signal

 Swift

-public func observe(on scheduler: Scheduler) -> Signal<Value, Error>
+public func observe(on scheduler: Scheduler) -> Signal<Value, Error>Parameters

 Return Value